libsemigroups/libsemigroups/CONTRIBUTING.md

 2. Do the following just to be on the safe side:

-        make distclean; ./autogen.sh; ./configure
+        make distclean ; ./autogen.sh ; ./configure

     just to be on the safe side.

-2. Make sure that `make check-standard` runs ok and that all changes are committed.
+2. Make sure that `make check` runs ok and that all changes are committed.

 3. Check code coverage by running:

-        etc/coverage.sh
+        ./configure --enable-code-coverage ; make check-code-coverage

     add tests to improve the coverage (and start again if necessary).
+This requires lcov, gcov, and genhtml.
+Under linux, you might need to do

+        ./configure CXXFLAGS='-O0 -g --coverage' LDFLAGS='-O0 -g --coverage' --enable-code-coverage make check-code-coverage

 4. Update the version numbers in `README.md`, and in `configure.ac` and run: